parvathythilak/MIT-6.824/README.md

 run `go test` to get the result.

-## Lab2 (DONE)
+## Lab2 (Primary/Backup Key/Value Service)

 pkg:`viewservice`, `pbservice`

-Primary/Backup Key/Value Service
+Use a primary/backup replication for the key/value database, assisted by a view service that decides which machines are alive.

 (Developing in Windows is like **, so move to Linux.)

-## Lab3 (DONE)
+## Lab3 (Paxos-based Key/Value Service)

 pkg:`paxos`, `kvpaxos`

-Paxos-based Key/Value Service: using Paxos to manage the replication of a key/value store.
+Use Paxos to manage the replication of a key/value store.

 ## Lab4 (Lab4a DONE, Lab4b PENDING)

 pkg:`shardmaster`, `shardkv`

-Sharded Key/Value Service: build a key/value storage system that "shards," or partitions, the keys over a set of replica groups.
+Build a key/value storage system that "shards," or partitions, the keys over a set of replica groups.

 ------